English

 Intent

-We have developed our English curriculum with the intention of achieving and even surpassing the following aims by the time children leave Year 6:
+Our English curriculum is designed to meet, and ideally exceed, the following objectives by the time children leave Year 6:

-• Writing: every child will have acquired a rich vocabulary and will be able to write correctly, using their skills in spelling, punctuation and grammar to engage their readers and to share their ideas with clarity.
-They will be able to adapt their writing to suit their audience and to write in a variety of different styles.
+Writing: Every child will possess a rich vocabulary and the ability to write accurately, using their knowledge of spelling, punctuation, and grammar to engage readers and convey ideas clearly.
+They will adapt their writing to suit different audiences and genres.

-• Speaking & Listening: every child will be able to use discussion as a learning tool; they will be able to explain their ideas clearly.
-They will be confident in the art of speaking and listening, including making formal presentations and participating in debates.
+Speaking and Listening: Every child will use discussion as a tool for learning and express their ideas clearly.
+They will gain confidence in speaking and listening, including delivering formal presentations and engaging in debates.

-These skills are all taught in our English lessons and further developed across the curriculum.
+These skills are nurtured through our English lessons and reinforced across all subjects.

 Implementation